reuschj/HighestNumberPairing/README.md

 This runs the program with 16 as the number to use.

-By default, the program displays up to 10 other top results (sorted high to low).
-You can pass `no` or `false` as an optional second parameter in the command line to opt out of collecting other results.
+By default, the program displays only the best result.
+To also display 10 other top results (sorted high to low).
+You can specify the `--other-results` or `-o` to show those results.

-`$ swift run HighestNumberPairing 8 no`
+`$ swift run HighestNumberPairing --other-results 8`

 or

+`$ swift run HighestNumberPairing -o 8`

+To get help, use `--help`:

-`$ swift run HighestNumberPairing 8 false`
+`$ swift run HighestNumberPairing --help`

 ## To Test